pb99u069/cardano-api-documentation/examples/simpleTx.md

 As we don't need a datum for an output to a key address, the `TxOutDatum` is of value TxOutDatumNone.
 We neither have a `ReferenceScript`, so its value is `ReferenceScriptNone`.

-The change-address isn't needed at this point, but it will be later in the balancing process.

-The `cardano-cli` then proceeds to build a `BalancedTxBody era` with `runTxBuild`.
+The `cardano-cli` can then proceed to build a `BalancedTxBody era` with `runTxBuild`.

 This `runTxBuild` contains basically two big steps.
-The first: constructing the txBodyContent.
-As already described above, we have the two fields `tx-ins` and `tx-outs` for this.
+The first: constructing the cardano-api `txBodyContent`.
+As already described above, we have the two fields `txIns` and `txOuts`.
 Most of the other fields are of no importance for a simple transaction and get 'none' values, like for example `TxInsCollateralNone :: TxInsCollateral era`
-The one field lacking a value at this point is `tx-fee`.
-Since the transaction hasn't been balanced yet - which is the second big step inside `runTxBuild` - it is set to 0 for now.
+The one field lacking a value at this point is `txFee`.
+Since the transaction hasn't been balanced yet - which is the second big step inside `runTxBuild` - it is set to 0 at this point.

-Balancing the transaction is done with `makeTransactionBodyAutoBalance`.
+Balancing the transaction is done with `makeTransactionBodyAutoBalance` (see `Balancing the transaction` in `spendFromScript.md` for details).
 To use this function we need a running node to query the `nodeEra`, to which we then can apply the queryStateForBalancedTx function.
 Having thus all the necessary node information, `makeTransactionBodyAutoBalance` finally produces a BalancedTxBody.

 ```haskell
 data BalancedTxBody era